whyvez/auth0-angular/README.md

     ```
 > Note: the JWT expiration can be controlled from the Auth0 dashboard

-On the backed you can use any JWT library to validate the token.
+Now, choose your backend.
+You can use a JWT library to validate the token.
 Here are some:
 * [ASP.NET Web API](https://docs.auth0.com/aspnetwebapi-tutorial)
 * [Node.js API](https://docs.auth0.com/nodeapi-tutorial)
 * [Ruby API](https://docs.auth0.com/rubyapi-tutorial)
 * [PHP API](https://docs.auth0.com/phpapi-tutorial)

----
+> For more information about JWT check [jwt.io](http://jwt.io).

 ## Bonus tracks